seevass/SussyScript/README.md

 - Mix of Python & Javascript: No parenthesis in if/while/for statements, but does have brackets
 - Among Us-themed language and syntax
-- Everything is natively private
-- Static typing
+- Dynamic typing
 - Object oriented
 - Built-in data structures
 - Objects are natively passed by copy for security
-- letus can be used for type inference
+- letus/constus (let/const equivalent in JavaScript) can be used for type inference
 - String interpolation
 - Suspicious but detailed error messages